-Our point of departure here is to ask why it is that academic institutions are seemingly so unwilling to engage with these challenges critically, supportively, constructively – frankly, unwilling to engage at all.
-We are among many of our peers whose challenges have been met with a quite literal silence from our institutions.
-We find support and solidarity among our friends and peers, in the field and at home, none of whom are ‘qualified’ to really help us navigate these issues with the weight of the academy in mind.
-Nor is it their job to do so.
-Often supervisors are instructed to direct any “emotional” or “health related” concerns to university counselling staff or healthcare professions, to protect themselves for legal reasons.
+The impact that long term research in the field can take on the health and wellbeing of those conducting fieldwork has led to concern over university preparedness for fieldwork.
+In the wake of several high profile cases of detainment, torture, and death of doctoral students, why is it that academic institutions are seemingly so unwilling to engage with these challenges critically, supportively or constructively?
+We are among many of our peers whose challenges have been met with a silence from our institutions.
+We find support and solidarity among our friends and peers, none of whom are ‘qualified’ to really help us navigate these issues with the weight of the academy in mind.